Data Analysis with QGIS#

 Next, you will need to join the point data with the hexagon grid.
 We want to know the amount of points that are inside of a hexagon cell.
 To count the number of points, we need to use the vector tool “Count points in polygon”.
 The result will be a hexagonal grid where each polygon has the a value for the number of points in that area.

-The final step will be to visualize the data by assigning a graduated symbology to the polygons.
+The final step will be to visualise the data by assigning a graduated symbology to the polygons.
 You can play around with the transparency of your layers to make more information visible.

 ../../_images/point_to_hex_map_example.png